delthas/autopunch/README.md

 ## Building

 Quick overview of the components of the project:
-- `inject.c`: the core autopunch DLL, that is injected into a game; has both 32 and 64 bit versions, release and debug versions;
+- `inject`: the core autopunch DLL, that is injected into a game; has both 32 and 64 bit versions, release and debug versions;
 - `address`: a tiny program to get the address of the `LoadLibraryW` function of the WoW `Kernel32` module; this works because ASLR is only done once per reboot;
 - `packer`: a tiny program to pack a binary file as a string in a Go source file so that it can be included in an executable;
 - `relay`: the STUN-like relay used by autopunch;